pyrocms/store/README.md

 ### Until we finish our plan for distribution please install manually as described below.

-Copy the requirements to your composer.json file and `composer update`.
+Copy the project requirements to your `composer.json` file and run `composer update`.
+Be sure to use `--prefer-source` if you plan to contribute.

-Then run the following artisan commands:
+Then install all the addons with the following artisan commands:

 ```bash
 php artisan addon:install anomaly.module.store